Vyral/base-template/_posts/2018-09-18-a-quick-guide-to-mortgage-insurance.md

 {% include youtube.html %}

 There are a few important mortgage terms you should be familiar with.
-Today I’d like to highlight one phrase in particular: mortgage insurance.
+Today I’d like to highlight one phrase in particular: Mortgage insurance.

 Mortgage insurance refers to coverage that protects the bank when buyers use a loan to purchase a property.
 This coverage ensures that the bank will be paid in the event of a foreclosure.